gvwilson/buildtogether.tech/src/methods/index.md

 Results calculated with Excel are more likely to be wrong than results calculated with scripting languages.
 :   This is what I had in mind when I tweeted, and I don't think the answer is
     obvious.
-Yes, there are lots of examples of people botching spreadsheets, but there's also a lot of buggy code out there.  ([%i "Flon's Axiom" %]Flon's Axiom[%/i%] states, "There is not now, nor has there ever been, nor will there ever be, any programming language in which it is the least bit difficult to write bad code.")
+Yes, there are lots of examples of people botching spreadsheets, but there's also a lot of buggy code out there.
+(Flon's Axiom[%i "Flon's Axiom" %] states, "There is not now, nor has there ever been, nor will there ever be, any programming language in which it is the least bit difficult to write bad code.")
     And even if this claim is true, correlation isn't causation.
 I think that